Tay-Sachs Carrier Testing in the UK

-Genetic carrier screening is a process of systematically offering a carrier test to a whole population (or sub-population) of healthy people, for a gene that is known to be common in that group.
+Screening is a process of systematically offering a test to a group of healthy people for a condition that is known to be common in that group.
 The test must be accurate and there must be feasible options for those identified.

-Carrier screening for 47 severe genetic disorders relevant to individuals with Ashkenazi or Sephardi/Mizrahi origin, including TSD, is available from the Jnetics virtual clinic.
+Carrier screening for 47 significant genetic disorders relevant to individuals with Ashkenazi or Sephardi/Mizrahi origin, including TSD, is available from the Jnetics virtual clinic.
 This group of tests is done in partnership with the North West Thames regional genetics service and is subsidised by the charity.
-You can find out more and book an appointment, here.
+You can find out more and book an appointment at www.jnetics.org/screening